danchan020/wavePortal/README.md

 ## To interact with the app

 - Add Goerli testnet network to Metamask wallet and switch to the network
-- Fund wallet with Goerli ETH for gas fee through https://goerlifaucet.com/
+- Fund your wallet with Goerli ETH for the transaction gas fee through https://goerlifaucet.com/
-- Send me a message and wave; make sure to approve the transaction with the testnet ETH!
+- Send me a message and wave; make sure to sign and approve the transaction!